24SP-UNO-Capstone/Milestone1/Milestone1.md

 Government organizations have also developed best practices and recommendations, such as the UK’s (CERT) Computer Emergency Response Team’s [whitepaper](https://www.ncsc.gov.uk/files/An-introduction-to-threat-intelligence.pdf) covering key concepts and strategies.
 Along with the United States (NSA) National Security Agency and their [V2 Cyber threat framework](https://media.defense.gov/2019/Jul/16/2002158108/-1/-1/0/CTR_NSA-CSS-TECHNICAL-CYBER-THREAT-FRAMEWORK_V2.PDF ).
 Additionally, the National Institute of Standards and Technology (NIST) guide to [cyber threat information sharing](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-150.pdf) covers multiple topics around intelligence sharing and techniques.

 Multiple private sector or commercially publicized works are also available, such as Memcyco’s [threat intelligence framework](https://www.memcyco.com/home/cyber-threat-intelligence-framework/).
 Along with large corporations such as Microsoft, Google, Palo Alto, and others disclosing their own threat intelligence, threat actor reports, indicators of compromise, and more.

+Please see [Literature Review.md](https://github.com/24SP-UNO-Capstone/Milestone1/blob/main/Literature%20Review.md) for citations, URLs, and relevance to our project.

 #### Technical Plan
 ---